ScooloV/bbpedia/docs/matched_play/guide.md

 many skills a team can take and I' o select them; Star Players;
 Inducements; and anyn g else that will impact

-optional special rules that Event Organisers can use in

 ![](../media/matched_play/image11.jpeg)